maiyuki/linux2-labs/Crontab_backup_restore/README.md

 ## Extra

+- Add a backup user and let the user do the backup instead of the root user

 - There is a `bs01` comment out in Vagrant, use that machine to make a backup to a remote machine

 - Continue with the restore script.
 Change so that before it does a restore